-It’s totally normal to feel nervous talking about these topics, even with your parents.
+It’s totally normal to feel nervous talking about these topics, even with your parents or guardian.
 Here are a few ideas for making the topic more approachable:

 When you talk to your parents, keep it simple, at least at first.
 You might start by telling your parents how you are feeling, what you would like help with, and that you think therapy might be the right tool to get you there.
 You can even use the following script if it makes it easier: